Skip to content

 Donate

-Is THE PALACE TRUST a good charity?
+Is The Palace Trust a good charity?

-THE PALACE TRUST scores 80/100 (Good) on our Clarity Score, with 55% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+The Palace Trust scores 80/100 (4 stars, Good) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2025 (£2.2m total income, 55% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

-Birmingham · BA5 2PD Reg 1160830 Registered charity Official website Charity Commission register
+Bath · BA5 2PD Reg 1160830 Registered charity Official website Charity Commission register

-In short: THE PALACE TRUST scores 80 out of 100 (3 stars).
+In short: THE PALACE TRUST scores 80 out of 100 (4 stars).
 55% average program spend (3-year average).
 Filings are up to date with no major concerns.

 Data from Charity Commission register, last updated .